mwaseem75/iris-HL7v2Gen/README.md

 ### Generate HL7 Message
+The core functionality of IRIS-HL7v2Gen is its ability to dynamically generate HL7 test messages.
+Users can select from a list of 184 message types, ranging from ADT (Admit, Discharge, Transfer) messages to ORM (Order Message) and ORU (Observation Result) messages.
+This dynamic message generation allows developers and testers to simulate a wide array of healthcare data exchanges and test their integrations.

+The application’s interface is designed for simplicity, allowing users to select a message type from a dropdown list, click a button, and immediately generate a test message.
+This feature is valuable for quickly creating realistic data exchanges that can be used to test systems, troubleshoot errors, and ensure compliance with HL7 standards.

 Select a message type from the dropdown list and click the "Generate Test Message" button
 ![image](https://github.com/user-attachments/assets/16180f09-6431-4ce9-a0cf-be5b0a9ab120)